chrisneagu/YeapAuctions/README.md

 # Description

-The application allows creating an account through which the user can find lots of products tht satisfy theyr requirements, placing bids and winning like the fictive company name shows.
+The application allows creating an account through which the user can find lots of products that satisfy their requirements, placing bids and winning like the fictive company name shows.

 # Technologies